Phase 2

 • Volume of forest-risk commodity and derivatives produced, processed, traded, used, or sold

-Identifying steps taken to
+Identifying steps taken to manage deforestation risk

 • Deforestation and/or conversion and human rights abuse policies in place for all high-risk commodities